mathias/dotfiles/README.md

 ### git/

-The only file in `git/` is the `.gitconfig` file which prepares some of my git aliases and sets my git user.
+The important file in `git/` is the `.gitconfig` file which prepares some of my git aliases and sets my git user.

 Update `.gitconfig` with your information: